Topological skyrmion phases of matter: Tight-binding model realization of the CTSS and HTSS

-\textbf{Realization of the CTSS and HTSS in a tight-binding model for Sr$_2$RuO$_4$ with spin-triplet superconductivity} - We consider a two-dimensional tight-binding model for Sr$_2$RuO$_4$ with spin-triplet superconductivity on the square lattice~\cite{Ng_2000} also previously used to study topological crystalline superconductivity in this system~\cite{ueno2013}.
+We consider a two-dimensional tight-binding model for Sr$_2$RuO$_4$ with spin-triplet superconductivity on the square lattice~\cite{Ng_2000} also previously used to study topological crystalline superconductivity in this system~\cite{ueno2013}.
 This model describes conduction electrons of the 4$d$ $t_{2g}$ orbitals of Ru, $d_{yz}$, $d_{xz}$, and $d_{xy}$ in the presence of atomic spin-orbit coupling and spin-triplet pairing.
 The superconducting state of Sr$_2$RuO$_4$ is described by a Bogoliubov de Gennes Hamiltonian $\mc{H}_{\textrm{BdG}}$ consisting of normal state Hamiltonian $\mc{H} = \mc{H}_{\textrm{kin}}+\mc{H}_{\textrm{soc}} + \mc{H}_{\textrm{B}}$ and gap function $\mc{H}_{\textrm{pair}}$ where

 with $\Psi^{\dagger}_{\bk, s} = \begin{psmallmatrix}c^{\dagger}_{\bk, s, yz}, & c^{\dagger}_{\bk, s, xz}, & c^{\dagger}_{\bk, s, xy} \\ \end{psmallmatrix}$ and

 Here, taking lattice spacing constant $a=1$ throughout,